 Successfully harvesting a crop and getting it out of the field and into the store is a huge relief but maintaining quality once it is in the store is just as important to get the best price and avoid deductions.

-You can use monitoring sites to record results from checks such as moisture, temperature and pests like insects or mites.
-These records are also important as evidence of due diligence and are a requirement for lots of assurance schemes such as Global GAP and Red Tractor.
+You can use monitoring sites to record the results of checks – for example moisture, temperature and pests such as insects and mites.
+These records are also important and can be used as evidence of due diligence and are a requirement for many assurance schemes such as GlobalGAP and Red Tractor.
 You can find full instructions for setting up and updating monitoring sites here.

 Before use